dominiksalvet/gim/CONTRIBUTING.md

 If you have any suggestions on development of the project, follow these steps:

-1. Take a look at [issues](https://gitlab.com/dominiksalvet/gim/issues) of the project and **make sure that the same suggestion wasn't already reported**.
+1. Take a look at [issues](https://gitlab.com/dominiksalvet/gim/issues) of the project and make sure that the same suggestion has not been already reported.
 2. If not, open a [new issue](https://gitlab.com/dominiksalvet/gim/issues/new).
 In the issue, **try to provide as much relevant information as possible**.

 ## Merge requests

-**Except the merge requests with bug fixes**, every merge request must precede creating an issue as described in the [previous section](#suggestions) and also must be approved.
-Then, continue as described below:
+**Excluding merge requests with bug fixes**, every merge request must precede creating an issue as described in the [previous section](#suggestions) and must be approved.
+Then continue as described below:

 1. Fork this project.
-2. Create a new branch with descriptive name according to your changes.
+2. Create a new branch with a meaningful name.
-3. Note your changes to the [Unreleased](CHANGELOG.md#unreleased) section in the [*CHANGELOG.md*](CHANGELOG.md) file.
+3. Make your changes in the branch.
-4. Commit and push your changes to the branch.
+4. Add notable changes to the [*CHANGELOG.md*](CHANGELOG.md) file.
-5. Submit a [new merge request](https://gitlab.com/dominiksalvet/gim/merge_requests/new) with **clear description of the problem and it's solution**.
-Also include the relevant issue number if applicable.
+5. Make sure **all changes are consistent** with used formatting and conventions.

----
+6. Push all your changes to the branch.

-If you edit any source code, retain its original formatting.
+7. Submit a [new merge request](https://gitlab.com/dominiksalvet/gim/merge_requests/new) with **a clear description of the problem and its solution** with relevant issue numbers if any exist.

 ## License